On this page:

 Student-specific adjustments are adjustments in place to meet the specific needs of a student to participate at school.

-The following sources of supporting information are typically the most useful for the profile process (Refer to the Supporting information guidance for schools for further information):
+The following sources of supporting information are typically the most useful for the profile process:

 - individual education plans that meet an average of level 2 on the IEP quality rubric.
 Refer to the Individual Education Plans (IEPs) Policy